wittenjeremy/openframeworks/Assignment_6/README.md

 # Narrative
-First scene of narrative in src
+First scene of narrative in code file